redis/docs/content/operate/oss_and_stack/stack-with-enterprise/gears-v1/_index.md

 To get started with RedisGears, see the quick start tutorial for [Python]({{< relref "/operate/oss_and_stack/stack-with-enterprise/gears-v1/python/quickstart" >}}) or [Java]({{< relref "/operate/oss_and_stack/stack-with-enterprise/gears-v1/jvm/quickstart" >}}).

-To learn more about the RedisGears API and understand how it works under the hood, see the [RedisGears docs](https://oss.redislabs.com/redisgears/).

 ## Write-behind caching patterns

 Redis users typically implement caching by using the look-aside pattern.
 However, with RedisGears, you can implement write-behind caching strategies as well.